What is the Pink Tax?

 Because that’s the best possible way to get any sort of nationwide Pink Tax legislation enacted.

-The Pink Tax Repeal Act died in the 114th Congress because it bit off more than it could chew.
+The Pink Tax Repeal Act died in the 114th and 115th Congresses because the proposed legislation bit off more than it could chew.
 It might well have succeeded had it not sought to outlaw the Pink Tax on consumer products as well as services.

 Prohibiting gender-based pricing of services is straightforward from a legislative and enforcement perspective because it’s easy to identify the responsible party in full control of the price.
 For example, if a hair salon charges higher prices for women’s haircuts, the government can send a notice to the salon threatening the imposition of a fine, and the salon owner can then change the pricing strategy so different prices arise from legitimate market factors like the amount of time it takes to cut someone’s hair as opposed to what kind of chromosomes someone has.